Frequently Asked Questions—SSHRC Postdoctoral Fellowships

-16. Do I need to send you my transcripts?
+Do I need to send SSHRC my transcripts?

 No. Applications to the SSHRC Postdoctoral Fellowships funding opportunity do not require transcripts.

-18. If, for any reason, I am unable to submit my application in time for the deadline, will I be able to submit it at a later time?
+If, for any reason, I am unable to submit my application by the deadline, can I submit it at a later time?

 No. Under no circumstances will any applications be accepted after the deadline.